vishnu-prasad007/SLE-MAI/data-labeling-tool/README.md

 - Ensure that the CSV data file contains the necessary columns for acceleration data.
 - Make sure the video file is compatible and corresponds to the data timeline.
 - Follow on-screen instructions and hints for seamless navigation and interaction with the application.
-- For additional details on each button and functionality, refer to the comments within the MATLAB code.